Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Introduction and Results

+Next, consider the {\it Ruelle zeta function} where $\gamma$ runs over the set of primitive closed orbits of $\phi_t: M \longrightarrow M$ and $\ell(\gamma)$ is the least period of $\gamma$.
+Denote by $h_T$ the {\it topological entropy} of $\phi_t$ on $M$.
 Using Theorem 1.3 below and an argument of Pollicott and Sharp \cite{PoS1}, one derives the following\footnote{Instead of using the norm $\|\cdot \|_{1,b}$ as in \cite{PoS1}, in the present case one has to work with $\|\cdot \|_{\theta,b}$ for some $\theta \in (0,1)$, and then one has to use the so called Ruelle's Lemma in the form proved in \cite{W}.
 This is enough to prove the estimate (2.3) for $\zeta(s)$ in \cite{PoS1}, and from there the arguments are the same.}.

 \bs